paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-031-authority-for-employment.md

 Pub.
 L. 91–47, title V, § 503, July 22, 1969, 83 Stat.
 83, repealed section 201 of Pub.
 L. 90–364, title II, June 28, 1968, 82 Stat.
 270, which provided for limitation on the number of civilian officers and employees in the executive branch and which was formerly set out under this section.

-#### Freeze on Hiring of Federal Civilian Employees
-Memorandum of the President of the United States, dated Jan.
-20, 1981, 46 F.R.
-9907, provided for a freeze on the hiring of Federal civilian employees in the executive branch.

 #### Citizenship Requirement for Employees Compensated From Appropriated Funds
 Pub.
+L. 116–260, div.
+E, title VII, § 704, Dec.
+27, 2020, 134 Stat.
+1430, provided that: “Unless otherwise specified in law during the current fiscal year, no part of any appropriation contained in this or any other Act shall be used to pay the compensation of any officer or employee of the Government of the United States (including any agency the majority of the stock of which is owned by the Government of the United States) whose post of duty is in the continental United States unless such person: (1) is a citizen of the United States; (2) is a person who is lawfully admitted for permanent residence and is seeking citizenship as outlined in [8 U.S.C.
+1324b(a)(3)(B)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1324b/a/3/B&num=0&edition=prelim); (3) is a person who is admitted as a refugee under [8 U.S.C.
+1157](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1157&num=0&edition=prelim) or is granted asylum under [8 U.S.C.
+1158](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1158&num=0&edition=prelim) and has filed a declaration of intention to become a lawful permanent resident and then a citizen when eligible; or (4) is a person who owes allegiance to the United States: Provided, That for purposes of this section, affidavits signed by any such person shall be considered prima facie evidence that the requirements of this section with respect to his or her status are being complied with: Provided further, That for purposes of subsections (2) and (3) such affidavits shall be submitted prior to employment and updated thereafter as necessary: Provided further, That any person making a false affidavit shall be guilty of a felony, and upon conviction, shall be fined no more than $4,000 or imprisoned for not more than 1 year, or both: Provided further, That the above penal clause shall be in addition to, and not in substitution for, any other provisions of existing law: Provided further, That any payment made to any officer or employee contrary to the provisions of this section shall be recoverable in action by the Federal Government: Provided further, That this section shall not apply to any person who is an officer or employee of the Government of the United States on the date of enactment of this Act [Dec.
+27, 2020], or to international broadcasters employed by the Broadcasting Board of Governors [now the United States Agency for Global Media], or to temporary employment of translators, or to temporary employment in the field service (not to exceed 60 days) as a result of emergencies: Provided further, That this section does not apply to the employment as Wildland firefighters for not more than 120 days of nonresident aliens employed by the Department of the Interior or the USDA Forest Service pursuant to an agreement with another country.”

+Similar provisions to those in the Citizenship Requirement for Employees Compensated From Appropriated Funds note above were contained in the following prior appropriation acts:

+Pub.
+L. 116–93, div.
+C, title VII, § 704, Dec.
+20, 2019, 133 Stat.
+2484.

+Pub.
 L. 116–6, div.
 D, title VII, § 704, Feb.
 15, 2019, 133 Stat.
-187, provided that: “Unless otherwise specified in law during the current fiscal year, no part of any appropriation contained in this or any other Act shall be used to pay the compensation of any officer or employee of the Government of the United States (including any agency the majority of the stock of which is owned by the Government of the United States) whose post of duty is in the continental United States unless such person: (1) is a citizen of the United States; (2) is a person who is lawfully admitted for permanent residence and is seeking citizenship as outlined in [8 U.S.C.
-1324b(a)(3)(B)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1324b/a/3/B&num=0&edition=prelim); (3) is a person who is admitted as a refugee under [8 U.S.C.
-1157](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1157&num=0&edition=prelim) or is granted asylum under [8 U.S.C.
-1158](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1158&num=0&edition=prelim) and has filed a declaration of intention to become a lawful permanent resident and then a citizen when eligible; or (4) is a person who owes allegiance to the United States: Provided, That for purposes of this section, affidavits signed by any such person shall be considered prima facie evidence that the requirements of this section with respect to his or her status are being complied with: Provided further, That for purposes of subsections (2) and (3) such affidavits shall be submitted prior to employment and updated thereafter as necessary: Provided further, That any person making a false affidavit shall be guilty of a felony, and upon conviction, shall be fined no more than $4,000 or imprisoned for not more than 1 year, or both: Provided further, That the above penal clause shall be in addition to, and not in substitution for, any other provisions of existing law: Provided further, That any payment made to any officer or employee contrary to the provisions of this section shall be recoverable in action by the Federal Government: Provided further, That this section shall not apply to any person who is an officer or employee of the Government of the United States on the date of enactment of this Act [Feb.
-15, 2019], or to international broadcasters employed by the Broadcasting Board of Governors, or to temporary employment of translators, or to temporary employment in the field service (not to exceed 60 days) as a result of emergencies: Provided further, That this section does not apply to the employment as Wildland firefighters for not more than 120 days of nonresident aliens employed by the Department of the Interior or the USDA Forest Service pursuant to an agreement with another country.”

-Similar provisions to those in the Citizenship Requirement for Employees Compensated From Appropriated Funds note above were contained in the following prior appropriation acts:
+187.

 Pub.
 L. 115–141, div.
 E, title VII, § 704, Mar.
 23, 2018, 132 Stat.
 588.